-Design Workbench is a place where design research, design education, and design practice can be more clearly understood by showing them in action.
-This includes commentary and observations on how design outcomes represent and impact communities of people and the challenges they face.
-It’s also explored through a network of sites that serve as workbenches where projects in design research and education are operated.
-At Design Workbench, the past and current impacts of design outcomes are explored and the future is built when designers partner and co-create with communities of people.
+Design Workbench is where design research, design education, and design practice are more clearly understood by showing them in action.
+This includes commentary and observations on how designed outcomes represent and impact communities of people and the challenges they face.
+It’s also explored through a network of sites that serve as workbenches where design research and education projects are operated.
+At Design Workbench, the past and current impacts of design outcomes are explored, and the future is built when designers partner and co-create with communities of people.

 What Kinds of Design?

 This site embraces design as the practice of defining problems, conducting insightful research, developing realistic goals, envisioning possible futures, creating and testing many different solutions, and arriving at the most successful outcome to meet the project’s goal.
 Regardless of the design discipline, this process is applied by designers to understand existing contexts more clearly and to create the future.
 Projects and discussions hosted at Design Workbench are open to any design discipline, including:

 - Interior Design

 - Service Design